-Lake trout are caught on open water mainly by trolling at depths of 20 to 40 feet.
-After ice-out in late April and while water is still cold in May, lake trout tend to be at higher levels retreating to deeper parts of the lakes during the warm summer months.
+Lake trout are caught on open water mainly by trolling at depths of 20 to 60 feet.
+After ice-out and while water is still cold in May, lake trout tend to be at higher levels retreating to deeper parts of the lakes during the warm summer months.
 You can use a fish-finder to determine the depth range at which most lake trout are situated.
-Normally, the more aggressive trout are closer to surface whereas those at great depth tend to be inactive.
+In some instances, the more aggressive trout are within a narrow depth range and it is important to get your presentation to this depth.

-Moderate-sized minnows (2 to 3 inches long) are a good bait to put on the treble hook.
-Use a special needle (shown in photo below) to drag the leader forward through the intestinal area of the minnow until the body of the minnow is situated within the three barbs of the treble hook.
+Moderate-sized minnows (2 to 3 inches long) are a good bait to put on the hook.
+One baiting option is to use a special needle (shown in photo below) to drag the leader forward through the intestinal area of the minnow until the body of the minnow is situated within the barbs of the hook.
 Make up several of these baited hooks with leads and have them ready for quick access if you get some action!

 |